marcomaggi/ccexceptions/README.md

 ### Codacy

-Coverity Scan is  a service providing the results of  static analysis on open source coding projects.
+Codacy is  an online service  providing code  review.
 We can  find this project's dashboard at:

 [https://www.codacy.com/app/marcomaggi/ccexceptions](https://www.codacy.com/app/marcomaggi/ccexceptions)

-Usage of this service is  implemented through direct integration between GitHub and Codecov sites.
+Usage of this service is  implemented through direct integration between GitHub and Codacy sites.